arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 I've removed `onSuccess` and `onFailure` callbacks here and replaced it with a [Promise object](http://api.jquery.com/category/deferred-object/).
 That allows me to expose 'status' of AJAX call to anyone interested in a result - exactly what I want if I want to pass control to another object.
 I've also used a neat trick with [`#then`](http://api.jquery.com/deferred.then/) - data for a caller of this method will come encapsulated in your new `Photos.Photo` object, not raw JSON data.

 You can argue that responsibility of backend is not to encapsulate JSON in a domain object.
-For me Backend is for 'separating' world from the heart of your application - which should operate only on a domain objects.
+For me **Backend is for 'separating' world from the heart of your application** - which should operate only on a domain objects.
 In a puristic implementation of a backend, you should create an object which is reponsible for mapping from JSON to domain object - and transform raw JSON data returned by a backend using this object as an intermediate step.

 ## Make it visible

 The last step is to create a `Gui` class, which is responsible for rendering and binding events to the DOM objects.
 There are different approaches here - in Arkency we're using Handlebars for templating or React.js for creating the whole `Gui` part.
-You can use whatever technology you want - but be careful to not extend responsibilities.
+You can use whatever technology you want - but **be careful to not extend responsibilities**.
 The rules of thumb are:

 * When the change hits DOM, it's Gui (or another objects that Gui is composed of) responsibility to handle DOM manipulation.
 * When an event from UI invokes domain action, Gui should only delegate it to the domain object, not perform it by itself.